-How to know if a song is copyrighted: Safely using music in videos
+How to find out if a song is copyrighted: Safely using music in videos

 Lewis Foster